 - Property of others: In case your business provides a service on property like a repair shop.

-- Business income: Lost income and employee salaries while you rebuild after a disaster.
+- Business interruption: Lost income and employee salaries while you rebuild after a disaster.

 - General liability: For any time that you might be sued.